-Ally said they should foster businesses by evaluating businesses and connecting them w investors.
+He was a 2019 social equity applicant who noted politics, access, and real estate dominate it.
+Ally said they should foster businesses by evaluating businesses and connecting them with investors.

 “This would make New Jersey revolutionary and stand out from the pack,” he said.

-Ally said there are only four buildings in Newark that are optional because of the distancing requirements, and the landlord of all four is creating obstacles.
+Ally said only four buildings in Newark are options because of the distancing requirements, and the landlord of all four is creating obstacles.
 In addition, Ally wanted to set up a business incubator.

 Ally said cannabis social equity applicants should not need to get real estate first since it’s so difficult.

-“There’s “not a whole lot of space within municipalities to do it,” Chuck Latini said, noting the 1000 feet distance dispensaries need to maintain from schools, unlike liquor stores.
+“There’s “not a whole lot of space within municipalities to do it,” Chuck Latini said, noting the 1000-foot distance dispensaries need to maintain from schools, unlike liquor stores.

 “The land-use question is a huge one,” he said.